ndvo/udacity-loganalysis/README.md

 This script is an exercise to learn SQL.
 Please, do not try to use it in production and be very careful if using parts of it in a production code.
+Keep in mind that it was written by a student who was trying to learn this skills.

 ## Installation